cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

     (*The House of the Spirits*, Isabel Allende, 1982, magical realism)

 Each element of a tuple belongs to some set, which we call the *domain* of the element.
 In our example tuple, the first element belongs to the domain of book titles.

-The domain of the tuple is defined in terms of the domains of each value in the tuple.
-Tuples of the **simple_books** relation belong to the domain of tuples with four elements for which the first element belongs to the domain of book titles, the second element the domain of authors, the third element the domain of calendar years, and the fourth element the domain of literary genres.
+The tuple itself also belongs to a domain, which is defined in terms of the domains of each value in the tuple.
+Tuples of the **simple_books** relation belong to the domain of tuples with four elements for which the first element belongs to the domain of book titles, the second element is from the domain of authors, the third element belongs to the domain of calendar years, and the fourth element is in the domain of literary genres.

 Attributes
 ----------

 In an alternate definition of tuple, we can speak of the *attributes* of the tuple.
 We can think of attributes as the named properties of the value represented by the tuple.
 For example, if a tuple in the **simple_books** relation represents one book, then one attribute of the tuple is the book's **title**.
 In our example tuple, the **title** attribute is *The House of the Spirits*.
 The other attributes of books in our relation are **author**,  **year**, and **genre**.
-In the table illustration above, the attribute names are shown in the header row.
+Attribute names are shown in the header row of the table in the illustration above.

 In this definition of tuple, tuples are not necessarily ordered lists; each value in the tuple is associated not with a position but with an attribute.
-Each attribute is associated with a domain; for example, the **title** attribute for any tuple in **simple_books** must be a member of the domain of book titles.
+Each attribute is associated with a domain.
+For example, the **title** attribute for any tuple in **simple_books** must be a member of the domain of book titles.
 Having names associated with values in a tuple is much more convenient than having to refer to the *n*-th element when we want to query our database.

 The two definitions of tuple are not exclusive.
 In the first definition of tuple, each position in the ordered collection also corresponds to a specific attribute - in our example, the first element is the **title** attribute.
-While we can think of tuples as having named attributes in no particular order, in practice we typically assign an ordering to the attributes in a relation - both definitions of tuple are used simultaneously.
+While we can think of tuples as having named attributes in no particular order, in practice we typically assign an ordering to the attributes in a relation - so both definitions of tuple are used simultaneously.

 Schemas
 -------

 A relation's attributes and domains are defined by its *schema*.
 A relation (a set of tuples) is considered to be an *instance* of the relation schema if it conforms to the definition given by the schema; that is, if all of the tuples in the relation have the named attributes defined by the schema, and the attribute values are members of the correct domains.
 In some definitions, relation schemas also include constraints which relations must conform to, such as *key* constraints, discussed below.

 In a typical database, each relation schema is paired with exactly one relation, which is the current relation for the schema.
 When a modification is made to the data in the current relation, it produces a new current relation.
 Except in some specialized types of databases, there is no history of past relations associated with a relation schema.
-Thus it is frequent practice to use the same name for the relation and its schema.
+Thus, it is frequent practice to use the same name for the relation and its schema.

 A *database* may be defined as a collection of relation schemas and their associated current relations.
 The collection of relation schemas is called the database schema.